ibm-cloud-docs/Backup/vmware-plugin.md

     The user must have administrative access to the vCenter to perform this task successfully.
     {: note}

 3. Disable Change Block Tracking (CBT) by removing the checkmark.
-CBT is a VMware&reg; feature that tracks changed disk sectors and improves the performance of VM backups, and it is automatically enabled by the vSphere Agent.
+CBT is a VMware&reg; feature that tracks changed disk sectors and improves the performance of virtual machine backups, and it is automatically enabled by the vSphere Agent.
 4. Click **Test vCenter Connection**.
 A new window displays the results.
 If the provided login information is correct, a `The vCenter credentials have been validated successfully` message appears.
 5. Click **Save** to save the settings.